Abelianisation of Logarithmic $\mathfrak{sl}_2$-Connections: Introduction

 \paragraph{Context: spectral networks and exact WKB.} Analysis of higher rank connections using abelian connections over a multi-sheeted cover has previously appeared in the context of spectral networks \cite{MR3115984,MR3003931,MR3147409,MR3500424,MR3613514}, and even earlier from a different point of view in the context of the exact WKB analysis; e.g., \cite{MR729194,MR1209700,MR2182990}.
-The purpose of this paper is to give a mathematical formulation of abelianisation of connections.
+The purpose of our work is to give a mathematical formulation of abelianisation of connections, and this paper is the first and important step in this direction.
 Our point of view, via the deformation theory of the pushforward functor, sheds light on the mathematical content of the methods of spectral networks and the exact WKB analysis, unifying the insights coming from these theories.
 Indeed, the local expressions for the Voros cocycle $\Voros$ involve precisely the same type of unipotent matrices that appear in the pioneering work of Voros on the exact WKB analysis \cite{MR729194} (we call $\Voros$ the \textit{Voros cocycle} exactly for this reason).
 At the same time, the off-diagonal terms of $\Voros$ are given in terms of abelian parallel transports along canonically defined paths on the spectral curve.
 These appeared in the work of Gaiotto--Moore--Neitzke \cite{MR3115984} which inspired the current project.
 In fact, one of the main achievements of this paper is giving a clear mathematical explanation that the path-lifting rule appearing in \cite{MR3115984} emerges simply from the repeated application of the Voros cocycle.

-Abelianisation of connections can also be seen as generalising the abelianisation of Higgs bundles \cite{hitchin1987self,MR998478} (a.k.a. the spectral correspondence) to flat bundles.
+\paragraph{Outlook.} Abelianisation of connections can be seen as generalising the abelianisation of Higgs bundles \cite{MR887284,MR998478} (a.k.a. the spectral correspondence, which is a key step in the analysis of Hitchin integrable systems and the geometric Langlands programme) to flat bundles.
 Indeed, \Autoref{191115181734} shows that the abelianisation line bundle $\cal{L}$ is the correct analogue of the spectral line bundle.
-This article (which is an extension of the work the author completed in his thesis \cite{MR3809826}) is thus the first step in realising abelianisation from Higgs bundles to flat bundles in mathematical terms.
+It was also conjectured in the work of Gaiotto--Moore--Neitzke \cite{MR3115984} that such a procedure of abelianisation of connections should yield symplectic cluster coordinates on moduli spaces of meromorphic connections.
+This article (which is an extension of the work the author completed in his thesis \cite{MR3809826}) is thus the first important step in realising this programme in mathematical terms.

 \paragraph{Content.} The article is dedicated to the proof of \Autoref{191115100309}, which proceeds by constructing the functors $\pi^\ab_\Gamma, \pi_\ab^\Gamma$ and showing that they form an inverse equivalence. \Autoref{181126145627} and \Autoref{191115181734} give a summary of the main properties of the relationship between $(\cal{E}, \nabla)$ and its abelianisation $(\cal{L}, \de)$.
 We also make the curious observation that the nonabelian Voros cocycle may itself be abelianised: there is an abelian cocycle $\bbDelta$ on the spectral curve $\sf{\Sigma}$ which completely determines the Voros cocycle $\Voros$ in the sense of \Autoref{181102200623}.